top of page

 Intelligence Corps officer's cap badge

-Intelligence Officers of the Auxiliary Units recruited from SIS or from the officer's reserve were frequently badged to the Intelligence Corps (formed in July 1940).
+Intelligence Officers of the Auxiliary Units recruited from SIS or from the Officer's Reserve were frequently badged to the General Service Corps or the Intelligence Corps (formed in July 1940).
 Other officers wore their existing regimental cap badges.

 Royal Engineers officer's cap badge